dimesoftware/mammoth-cache/README.md

     <h1>Caching</h1>
 </div>

 Simple caching contracts and implementation using existing caching frameworks.

 ## About this project

 This project provides a framework agnostic `ICache` interface which contains a set of methods such as `Set<T>` and `Get<T>`.
-The project also includes a few implementations of the `ICache`, mostly `CacheManager` was used.
+The project also includes implementations of the `ICache`, such as the `InMemoryCache` class.

-The primary goal of this project is to have a **facade** that abstracts the underlying implementations, which may vary greatly.
-For example, during development, you may want to use an in-memory cache.
-However, this rarely suffices for production-purposes.
+The primary goal of this project is to decorate existing caching frameworks and abstract the underlying implementations, which may vary greatly.
+For instance, during development, you may want to use an **in-memory** cache.
+However, this rarely suffices for production purposes, where you might want to consider **Redis**, just to name one.

 Without having to redesign the application, you can create a wrapper of your preferred caching framework and inject it into the application with the `ICache` interface.

 ## Build and Test